tmss1/fars/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to make a file name based on the year of FARS data interested:

 ``` r
 library(fars)